Updated December 7, 2020

 - Daily health surveillance by our medical team allows for immediate care if a client is displaying symptoms of COVID-19 or any other illness.

-- Group sessions are being held in the largest available rooms to allow for appropriate social distancing.
+- Group sessions are being held in the largest available rooms or outside to allow for appropriate social distancing.

 - Offsite outings have been restricted to outdoor areas only (hikes, beaches, etc.) and on-site activities.

 - Client trips for essential goods have been postponed.
 Staff are collecting lists and purchasing all requested items in one trip.